High-fidelity gate set for exchange-coupled singlet-triplet qubits: Control model

-{\em Control model} -- For constant $\db{ij} \neq 0$, any desired unitary operation \ut in the computational subspace can be generated by manipulating $\epsilon_{ij}$ and thus $J_{ij}$ as a function of time.
+For constant $\db{ij} \neq 0$, any target unitary operation \ut in the computational subspace can be generated by manipulating $\epsilon_{ij}$ and thus $J_{ij}$ as a function of time.
 However, a straightforward implementation of \ut is complicated by the nonlinear and imperfectly known relation $J_{ij}(\epsilon_{ij})$, noise on the qubit control parameters $\epsilon_{ij}$ and $\db{ij}$, experimental constraints, and residual interqubit coupling.
 We incorporate these effects as follows when searching for pulse sequences $\epsilon_{ij}(t)$ that realize a given target unitary \ut.

 In experiments, $\epsilon_{ij}(t)$ is typically controlled by baseband pulses from arbitrary waveform generators (AWGs).
 Our model includes constraints introduced by the AWG, like bounds, $\eps_\mr{min} \le \eps_{ij}(t) \le \eps_\mr{max}$, and a fixed sample rate \fs.
 Fixing the sample rate results in a piece-wise constant time trace $\eps_{ij, k}$ with time index $k = 1 \ldots \nseg$, where the number of segments \nseg is related to the total gate time $T = \nseg/\fs$.
-Furthermore, we also consider the AWG's limited bandwidth which leads to a smooth time trace $\epsilon_{ij}(t)$.
-We obtain $\epsilon_{ij}(t)$ by convoluting $\eps_{ij, k}$ with the impulse response of a typical experimental setup \cite{supp}.
+Furthermore, we consider the AWG's limited bandwidth which leads to a smooth time trace $\epsilon_{ij}(t)$.
+We obtain $\epsilon_{ij}(t)$ by convoluting $\eps_{ij, k}$ with the impulse response of a typical experimental setup as discussed in \refsec{sec:A}.
 We fix the last 4 samples of each pulse at $\eps_\mr{min}$ to ensure that transients settle nearly completely and do not lead to significant errors in subsequent quantum operations.
-The phenomenological relation for tilt-control $J_{ij}(\epsilon_{ij}) = J_0 \exp{(\epsilon_{ij}/\epsilon_0)}$ allows us to obtain $J_{ij}(t)$ using $\epsilon_0$ and $J_0$ from \reftab{tab:params}.
-Our model also includes decoherence from $\epsilon_{ij}$ noise, modelled via a full noise spectrum, and quasistatic $\db{ij}$ noise \cite{Reilly2008}.
+The phenomenological relation for tilt-control $J_{ij}(\epsilon_{ij}) = J_0 \exp{(\epsilon_{ij}/\epsilon_0)}$ allows us to obtain $J_{ij}(t)$ using $\epsilon_0$ and $J_0$ given in \reftab{tab:params}.
+Our model also includes decoherence from $\epsilon_{ij}$ noise, modelled via a full noise spectrum.
+Furthermore, we consider quasistatic $\db{ij}$ noise, which fluctuates on much slower time scales than the nanosecond gate times \cite{Reilly2008, Barthel2009}.